WeblateOrg/weblate/docs/python.rst

 Installation
 ============

-The Python API is shipped separately, you need to install :ref:`wlc`:, wlc, to have it.
+The Python API is shipped separately, you need to install the :ref:`wlc`: (wlc) to have it.

 .. code-block:: sh